 Arrival in San Gerardo de Rivas

 Today you’ll arrive in the tiny village of San Gerardo de Rivas, travelling up into the mountains via the one road which leads here.
 The village is dotted over a lush green valley, and consists of not much more than a scattering of houses, lodges, a couple of shops and a football pitch.
-It’s got a gentle, friendly charm to it though, and serves as a perfect base for the adventure ahead.
+It has a gentle, friendly charm to it though, and serves as a perfect base for the adventure ahead.
 Your lodge looks out over the valley, and the staff will help you get ready for the trek by driving you to the park office to sign in, drop off any bags for the porters and pick up any last minute supplies.
-After dinner it’s time to get an early night…
+After dinner, it’s time to get an early night…

 Into the Mountains

 We’d recommend leaving early this morning as you’re more likely to have better trekking weather, and you’ll be dropped at the trailhead by someone from the lodge.
 The trek to the base camp is around 15km and, aside from a couple of gentler sections, pretty much all uphill.
 Most people take somewhere between 6-10 hours to reach the camp, and there’s a shelter serving drinks and snacks around halfway, where you can also refill your water bottle.

 The trail is really well marked so we don’t provide a guide as standard, but if you’d like a bit of local knowledge and assistance along the way just let us know!
 You’ll notice the landscape change as you climb through the cloudforest, and the views are truly spectacular at times.

 P.S.
 It’s best to go at a steady pace with regular stops and lots of water – there’s around 2000m elevation gain today, taking you to over 3400m, and some people can feel the effects of that.